Villa Farnese: Filmography

 The Villa was depicted both as the interior of Papal Palace in Vatican and as Castel Gandolfo in the original Netflix movie The Two Popes.

+The Villa's Scala Regia and Room of Maps were depicted as the interior of the Vatican Museums in the 1991 movie Hudson Hawk.

 Several major scenes of the 2013 film Romeo and Juliet were filmed at the Casino of Villa Farnese—a summerhouse, separate from the main villa and surrounded by gardens.
 Notably, the loggia of the casino served as Juliet's balcony, where Romeo and Juliet exchanged their vows of love.
 For the filming, the otherwise empty loggia walls were adorned with artificial climbing roses attached to supports, which Romeo used to climb up.

 The southern garden staircase of the casino, featuring a water cascade (catena d'acqua) and a fountain at its base, was used for the scene depicting Romeo and Juliet's separation at dawn following their first night together.